Yerba Mate Caffeine Posted on 16 Dec 09:52 , 0 comments

 There are 10 mg of caffeine in every gram of ECOTEAS Yerba Mate.
 Gram for gram, that's about as much caffeine as green tea, about half the caffeine of black tea, and about one-fourth the caffeine of coffee.
 But if you're like me, you brew your yerba mate stronger than tea or coffee.
 I use three heaping tablespoons of yerba mate in my big round mug every morning, which makes a hearty and satisfying beverage that rivals coffee's caffeine content without the systemic depletion, bad breath, upset stomach, and edginess that I experience with coffee.

 Here's a very important distinction, though: I am talking about the actual dried leaves and stems of the yerba mate plant here.
-When you drink a prepared beverage or energy shot that contains yerba mate, they may contain extracts that artificially elevate the caffeine content out of balance with the other phytonutrients that yerba mate naturally provides.
+When you drink prepared beverages or energy shots that contain yerba mate, they may contain extracts that artificially elevate the caffeine content out of balance with the other phytonutrients that yerba mate naturally provides.
 If you've gotten way too spun out by drinking a can or bottle of yerba mate, and are therefore leery of this plant, I'd urge you to brew yourself a cup of real yerba mate with the dried herb before you make up your mind.